 About £8,000 was expended and the refurbished Cathedral was reopened on 9 April 1899 in the presence of Cardinal Logue, Archbishop Walsh of Dublin, and many other dignitaries.

-St Mary’s Cathedral still dominates the landscape of Kilkenny, its great tower being visible from all approaches to the city.
-It stands as a reminder of the faith and growing confidence of a far off generation – a reminder and much more than a reminder.
+Sunday 27th March 2022 was the day that Bishop Denis consecrated the new Altar and blessed the new Ambo and the associated works as part of another wonderful addition to the ongoing life of improvements of the most sacred space that is St Mary’s Cathedral.
+The Cathedral still dominates the landscape of Kilkenny, its great tower being visible from all approaches to the city.
+It stands as a reminder of the faith and growing confidence of a far-off generation – a reminder and much more than a reminder.